dgiese/dustcloud/README.md

 ### Is it required to open the robot / break the warranty seals to root it?
 No, you can push the firmwareupdate to the robot without opening it.
 See the Update howto.
 ### Does the root also work for Gen2?
 There might be a way to root also Gen2.
 However as I (Dennis) do not have access to a Gen2 vacuum, i cannot give you more information on that.
 As soon as i will get my own Gen2 vacuum, i will update the information.
+[P.S.: you have a Gen2 vacuum and are on the 34C3?
+Then we should meet ;)  ]
+### Why there is still no custom patched firmware available (with SSH)?
+While you can build your own firmware with SSH, we are not sure if we want to provide a prerooted version with some default SSH keys.
+As we know you (and us) some people might not change the keys afterwards.
+So instead of giving just you access to the vacuum, other people would have also access to your vacuum.
+We would like to make the world safer and not more vulnerable.
+Therefore we are thinking of some solution for that.

 # Contact
 * Dennis Giese <dgi[at]posteo.de>